 Use the following questions to start a conversation about a program or set of activities that you are interested in evaluating.
-Your responses do not need to include all your programs and activities.
+Your responses do not need to include all your organization or coalition's programs and activities.

 What is the problem we are trying to solve or issue we are trying to address?